A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Inference for SpatPOMP models

 \subsection{Iterated GIRF for parameter estimation}

-Algorithm~\ref{alg:igirf} describes \code{igirf()}, the \pkg{\spatPomp} implementation of IGIRF.
-This algorithm carries out the IF2 algorithm of \citet{ionides15} with filtering carried out by GIRF, therefore its implementation combines the \code{mif2} function in \pkg{pomp} with \code{girf} (Algorithm~\ref{alg:girf}).
-For Algorithm~\ref{alg:igirf}, we unclutter the pseudocode by using a subscript and superscript notation for free indices, meaning subscripts and superscripts for which a value is not explicitly specified in the code.
-We use the convention that a free subscript or superscript is evaluated for all values in its range, leading to an implicit `for' loop.
-This does not hold for capitalized subscripts and superscripts, which describe the purpose of a Monte Carlo particle, matching usage in Algorithm~\ref{alg:girf}.
+\Cref{alg:igirf} describes \code{igirf()}, the \pkg{\spatPomp} implementation of IGIRF.
+This algorithm carries out the IF2 algorithm of \citet{ionides15} with filtering carried out by GIRF, therefore its implementation combines the \code{mif2} function in \pkg{pomp} with \code{girf} (\cref{alg:girf}).
+To unclutter the pseudocode, in this section we use the convention that a free subscript or superscript indicates an implicit `for' loop over all values in the index range.
+Here, a numeric index is called ``free'' if its value is not explicitly specified by the code.
+For example, in Line~\ref{alg:igirf:initialize} of \cref{alg:igirf} there is an implicit loop over all values of $\np$ in $\seq{1}{\Np}$, but not over $\nit$ since that was specified explicitly in Line~\ref{alg:igirf:loop:m}.